COMPREHENSIVE LOOK AT THE PACIFIC NORTHWEST COAST

 Essay by: Shannon Thunderbird

 Time has not always been kind to the Indigenous Spirit Doctor; terms such as 'witch doctor' or the 'Devil's servant' have frequently been used to describe the nature and responsibilities of this very special and important person.
 The correct term ‘Spirit Doctor’ in lieu of the term ‘Shaman’ is being used.
 'Shaman' is a term that came from central Asia and as a result there is no word in any Native language for the word ‘Shaman’.
-(Photo left: is Kilisnoo Pete (Tlingit) His Tlingit names were S’eeneesh and Naaxwuduyeesh and he was Dakhl’aweidí (Killerwhale Clan) from Angoon, AK).
+(Photo left: is Kilisnoo Pete (Tlingit) His Tlingit names were S’eeneesh and Naaxwuduyeesh and he was Dakhl’aweidí (Orca Clan) from Angoon, AK).

 There are Spirit Doctors who do not act in the best interests of the people.
 As in all situations in life, both the positive and negative occur.
 A negative Spirit Doctor (Sorcerer) is someone who, like many others, does not have, (a) full understanding of his role, (b) does have a full understanding but has become corrupted with his powers, or (c) is 'burned out' after a number of years carrying heavy responsibilities.
 Whatever the case, they have been known to reap incredible damage and it is these people who have earned, for all Spirit Doctors, the labels of witch doctor, devil's servant, sorcerer, etc. That said, this article chooses to deal with the Spirit Doctor as a positive role model and healer as they outnumber the negative ones by a huge margin.

 In Indigenous cultures, every problem is treated seriously for a group's very survival depends on healthy attitudes and healthy bodies.
-It is believed hat a person can become diseased or open to disease if that person's guardian spirit has left or been lost.
+It is believed that a person can become diseased or open to disease if that person's guardian spirit has left or been lost.
 It becomes the job of the Spirit Doctor to go in search of that spirit and bring it back, or, if it is lost, bring back another one.

-In order to find what he is searching for, the Spirit Doctor's understanding allows him to give of his soul and give up his soul.
+In order to find what he is searching for, the Spirit Doctor's understanding allows him to give of his soul and to give up his soul.
 The giving 'of his soul' means he uses his energy in the service of the patient(s); the giving 'up of his soul' means he must provide a receptacle to bring back what is needed.
 He cannot lose or leave his own soul behind because (a) he understands what the journey entails and is so prepared, (b) he could die, and (c) the drum and the rattle keep him connected.

 What is important to understand is not only the connections the Spirit Doctor has with herself and herself and her guardian spirits, but the connection she has with her patient(s).
 There is, put in modern words, a contractual agreement between the two and interestingly, when the Spirit Doctor begins her journey (along with the drum and rattle), she will lie down beside the patient, with a view to sharing the energy of the Universe.
 The patient must feel that h/she has an investment in the cure in order for it to be long lasting.

-Spirit Doctors (photo left: curing boy), like anyone else in service professions often specialized and carried heavy responsibilities to serve the people well and judiciously.
+Spirit Doctors (photo left: curing boy with drum healing), like anyone else in service professions often specialized and carried heavy responsibilities to serve the people well and judiciously.
 From predicting the hunt to accurately naming a child to healing the physically infirm to repairing the mentally infirm to welcoming the first salmon of the season to sending warriors to war, it fell to the Spirit Doctor to underwrite the survival of the people.
 It takes, as it does with anyone who has the responsibility of maintaining groups of people, tremendous physical stamina, strength of purpose and courage of conviction to carry on, walk in one’s own truth and stay true to one's destiny.
 It was not unusual therefore, for stress and burnout to occur.
-Hence, the spirit doctor would have to withdraw from the community for extended periods to recharge their batteries.
+Hence, the spirit doctor would have to withdraw from the community for extended periods to recharge her batteries.